2020 Campeonato Carioca: First round

-The preliminary phase of the tournament was contested as a round-robin among the two worst-placed teams of the 2019 competition, the two best-placed teams in the 2019 relegation group, and the two teams promoted from the 2019 Série B1.
-The top two teams of the preliminary phase qualify for the main competition while the remaining four compete in the relegation round.
+The preliminary phase of the tournament was contested as a single round-robin among the two worst-placed teams of the 2019 competition, the two best-placed teams in the 2019 relegation group, and the two teams promoted from the 2019 Série B1.
+The top two teams of the preliminary phase qualified for the main competition while the remaining four competed in the relegation round.

 Relegation round

 Unlike the previous format, only one team participating in the Campeonato Carioca would be relegated.
-The four lowest placed teams in the preliminary round form Group X and play a double round-robin.
-The first placed team avoid relegation and qualify for the preliminary phase of the 2021 Campeonato Carioca.
-The remaining three teams form Group Z and play another double round-robin.
+The four lowest placed teams in the preliminary round formed Group X and played a double round-robin.
+The first placed team would avoid relegation and qualify for the preliminary phase of the 2021 Campeonato Carioca.
+The remaining three teams formed Group Z and played another double round-robin.
 The lowest placed team would be relegated to the 2020 Campeonato Carioca Série B1.

 Taça Guanabara and Taça Rio

-In the main competition, the twelve clubs compete across two rounds in two groups of six.
-The first round is the Taça Guanabara and the second round is the Taça Rio.
-The two rounds have swapped formats from the 2019 Campeonato Carioca.
+In the main competition, the twelve clubs competed across two rounds in two groups of six.
+The first round was the Taça Guanabara and the second round was the Taça Rio.
+The two rounds swapped formats from the 2019 Campeonato Carioca.

-In the Taça Guanabara, each team faces all six teams of the opposite group. the two top-placed teams in each group qualify for the semi-final of the Taça Guanabara.
-In the event of a draw, the higher placed team advances to the final.
-The Taça Guanabara final is contested as a single match.
-In case of a draw in the final, the match goes directly to a penalty shootout.
+In the Taça Guanabara, each team faced all six teams of the opposite group once.
+The two top-placed teams in each group qualified for the semi-final of the Taça Guanabara.
+In the event of a draw, the higher placed team would advance to the final.
+The Taça Guanabara semi-final and final were both single-legged.
+In case of a draw in the final, the match would go directly to a penalty shootout.

-In the Taça Rio, each group contests a round-robin within their group.
-Like the Taça Guanabara, the top two teams in each group standing qualify to a semi-final with the same format.
+In the Taça Rio, each group contested a single round-robin within their group.
+The top two teams in each group qualified to a semi-final with the same format as the Taça Guanabara.

 Final

-The final stage only is contested between two teams, as opposed to the four-team bracket of previous seasons.
-The winners of the Taça Guanabara and Taça Rio play the two-leg final.
-If tie on aggregate goals after both legs, the final is decided in a penalty shootout.
-If the same club wins both the Taça Guanabara and Taça Rio, and no other team has collected more points than this team across both group stages combined, then this team is immediately champion of the Campeonato Carioca.
-Otherwise, the team that won both cups and the team with the most points play a two-leg final.
-In the case of a draw on aggregate, the championship goes to the team that won both cups.
+The final stage was contested solely between two teams, as opposed to the four-team bracket of previous seasons.
+The winners of the Taça Guanabara and Taça Rio played a two-legged final.
+If tied on aggregate goals after both legs, the final would have been decided in a penalty shootout.
+If the same club had won both the Taça Guanabara and Taça Rio, and no other team had collected more points than this team across both group stages combined, then this team would immediately be champion of the Campeonato Carioca.
+Otherwise, the team that won both cups and the team with the most points would have played a two-legged final.
+In the case of a draw on aggregate, the championship would go to the team that won both cups.